danilo-dessi/LexTex/README.md

 # Output
 The output is a lexicon where in each row there is a WordNet synset and a value for each input category.
 See the directory lexicons for examples.

+Planned developments and fixes:
+  - adding the headers to columns of generated lexicons